IBM/event-automation/_es_11.2/05-replication/02-planning-replication.md

 1. Go to where your destination cluster is installed. {{site.data.reuse.openshift_ui_login}}
 2. From the navigation menu, click **Operators > Installed Operators**.
 3. In the **Projects** drop-down list, select the project that contains the existing destination {{site.data.reuse.es_name}} instance.
-4. Select the {{site.data.reuse.es_name}} Operator in the list of Installed Operators.
+4. Select the {{site.data.reuse.es_name}} operator in the list of installed operators.
 5. In the **Operator Details > Overview** page, find the **Geo-Replicator** tile in the list of **Provided APIs** and click **Create Instance**.
 6. In the **Create EventStreamsGeoReplicator** page, edit the provided YAML to set values for the following properties.
    - In the **metadata.labels** section, set the **eventstreams.ibm.com/cluster** property value to the name of your destination {{site.data.reuse.es_name}} instance.